 This scholarship is awarded annually to a full-time COB major.
 One scholarship should go to a non-traditional student.
 Based on that first preference should go to entering freshman, second preference should go to lower-division students, and third preference should go to upper-division students.
 Student must show promise for academic success, and student must have financial need.
-Scholarship is administered by the College of Business.

 Dr. John S. Bowdidge Scholarship